satorici/satori-docs/satori_help/docs/modes/ci/github.md

-# Integrating Satori with Github Github CI App
+# Integrate Satori CI with your commits using our Github App

-Each time you push code to your GitHub repository, there is a potential risk that security vulnerabilities may be introduced.
-To safeguard your project and its sensitive data, it's crucial to minimize the exposure of sensitive information.
+Each time you push code to your GitHub repository, there is a potential risk that may be introduced.
+To safeguard your project and its sensitive data, it's crucial to minimize the malfunctions or vulnerabilities.
+The three primary areas of concern are:

-The two primary areas of concern are:
+**- Code malfunction:** If you cannot assert how your software behaves, deployment should be considered or stopped.

 **-Secrets in your code:** Hard-coded credentials, API keys, and sensitive data can be unintentionally pushed, compromising the security of your systems.

-**-Vulnerable code (internal or third-party):** Code may contain weaknesses that malicious actors can exploit.
+**-Vulnerable code (internal or third-party):** Code may contain security weaknesses that malicious actors can exploit.

 To automatically safeguard your GitHub repositories and ensure continuous testing, install our Satori-CI App: